c2997108/lastwasm/doc/last-train.rst

   "-t" option for lastal, e.g. "-t4.4363".

 * In rare cases, it may be impossible to find such an adjusted scale factor.
-If that happens, last-train doubles the original scale (to reduce the inaccuracy of integer rounding), until the problem goes away.
+If that happens, last-train increases the original scale (to reduce the inaccuracy of integer rounding), until the problem goes away.

 .. _btz576: https://doi.org/10.1093/bioinformatics/btz576